lunarc/lunarc_docs/docs/authenticator_howto.md

 ## Starting the Self-service portal

 After logging into the LUNARC HPC Desktop, click on the **Applications** menu on the top left on the desktop.
 Select **Lunarc Tools/Security/Register OTP Authenticator**.
-If the menu item is not available you need to start a new desktop session, see the "[Resolving issues when connectiong] (http://lunarc-documentation.readthedocs.io/en/latest/using_hpc_desktop/#resolving-issues-when-connectiong)"-section of the Desktop guide for details.
+If the menu item is not available you need to start a new desktop session, see the section ["Resolving issues when connecting"] (http://lunarc-documentation.readthedocs.io/en/latest/using_hpc_desktop/#resolving-issues-when-connectiong) of the Desktop guide for details.

 ![sample screen](images/authenticator_menu.png "Desktop sample screen")